Bulk Locality and Asymptotic Causal Diamonds: Bulk Causal Diamonds Anchored to the Conformal Boundary

 It can be seen that an identical structure arises here as well, if we use asymptotic causal diamonds to define bulk reconstruction together with a fixed (but arbitrary) radial cut-off.
 We will take this radial cut-off to be $r=r_{cutoff}$ or equivalently $r'=r'_{cutoff}$, but we do not expect the picture to change substantively for large classes of cut-offs.

 As is evident from the figures, the shape of the bulk reconstruction region has changed in AdS compared to flat space.
 In flat space they are straight lines as we emphasized before.
 But as long as the cut-off is finite, the union/intersection structure remains intact.
 This is entirely analogous to the situation in AdS.
 Note that the unions and intersections are trivial to construct.
 Examples of the various kinds of configurations discussed in \cite{ADH} are shown in figures.
 See our Figure \ref{analog} which should be compared to figure 3 in \cite{ADH}.
-The causal reconstructibility of the bulk point from the conformal boundary is identical in both cases.
+The causal reconstructibility of the bulk point from the cut-off boundary of ACD is identical to that from an AdS causal wedge.

 The discussion of the union/intersection structure is clear in standard polar coordinates with a cut-off, because we have regions bounded by straight lines and their unions and intersections are intuitive.
 But it is instructive to also consider the analogous picture in the conformal Einstein static coordinates: after all, we found in a previous discussion that the ACDs there span the same boundary half-circle irrespecive of how deep into the bulk they go, as long as the angular coordinates of their vertices are the same.
 This is clearly distinct from the AdS situation.